secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/_index.md

 ### Dental

 Dental is provided by Cigna, plan: DPPO.
+Effective 2024-01-01 GitLab will offer a Base and Buy-Up Dental Plans

 Dental does not come with individualized insurance cards from Cigna, although you can download them by setting up a Cigna account through the [Cigna website](https://my.cigna.com).
 Cigna's site and app will house individualized ID cards team members can access at any time.
 For the most part, dental providers do not request or require ID cards as they look up insurance through your social security number.
-If you need additional information for a claim please let the [Total Rewards team or WTW](inc-benefits-us/#who-to-contact) know.
+If you need additional information for a claim please let the [WTW](inc-benefits-us/#who-to-contact) know.
 Cigna'a mailing address is PO Box 188037 Chattanooga, TN, 37422 and the direct phone number is 800-244-6224.

 When submitting a claim, you can mail it to Cigna Dental PO Box 188037 Chattanooga, TN, 37422 or fax it to 859-550-2662.